Brainvibe/ms4_pcstore/README.md

 ### User Stories

-* As a Owner, I want to be able to add/edit/remove products from my store.
+* As an Owner, I want to be able to add/edit/remove products from my store.
-* As a Owner, I want to be able to add news regarding my store, in order to help promote my products.
+* As an Owner, I want to be able to add news regarding my store, in order to help promote my products.
-* As a Owner/Enthusiast/General, I want to be able to see details about each product.
+* As an Owner/Enthusiast/General, I want to be able to see details about each product.
-* As a Owner/Enthusiast/General, I want to be able to sign in and logout easily
+* As an Owner/Enthusiast/General, I want to be able to sign in and logout easily
-* As a Owner/Enthusiast/General, I want to be able to search for any specific product, to find quickly what I'm looking for.
+* As an Owner/Enthusiast/General, I want to be able to search for any specific product, to find quickly what I'm looking for.
-* As a Owner/Enthusiast/General, I want to easy navigate so I can find the information I need quickly.
+* As an Owner/Enthusiast/General, I want to easy navigate so I can find the information I need quickly.
-* As a Owner/Enthusiast/General, I want to view components in specific categories so it's easier to find what I want.
+* As an Owner/Enthusiast/General, I want to view components in specific categories so it's easier to find what I want.
-* As a Enthusiast/General, I want to be able to create an account, so I can see my order history and update my delivery information in case I order more items.
+* As an Enthusiast/General, I want to be able to create an account, so I can see my order history and update my delivery information in case I order more items.
-* As a Enthusiast/General, I want to be able to recover my password in case I forget.
+* As an Enthusiast/General, I want to be able to recover my password in case I forget.
-* As a Enthusiast/General, I want to receive a confirmation email, so I know the registration was completed.
+* As an Enthusiast/General, I want to receive a confirmation email, so I know the registration was completed.
-* As a Enthusiast/General, I want to view the products I've added to my cart
+* As an Enthusiast/General, I want to view the products I've added to my cart
-* As a Enthusiast/General, I want to be able to remove/update items from my cart, In case I add something by mistake or add the incorrect quantity.
+* As an Enthusiast/General, I want to be able to remove/update items from my cart, In case I add something by mistake or add the incorrect quantity.

 ## Features